Compare Rates and Save on Life Insurance

 MONEYGEEK EXPERT TIP

-If a policyholder has a whole life policy and dies a suicidal death within the exclusion period, their beneficiaries may instead receive the plan’s cash value.
+If a policyholder has a whole life policy and dies by suicide within the exclusion period, their beneficiaries may instead receive the plan’s cash value.
 Once the exclusion period is over, beneficiaries can receive the full death benefits.

-Insurers can deny an application for life insurance based on a person's health, be it physical or mental.
-If a person has severe mental health complications, for instance, then insurers may reserve the right to deny life insurance coverage as the policy would be deemed high risk.
+Insurers can deny a life insurance application based on a person's physical or mental health.
+If someone has serious mental health issues, insurers may refuse coverage, considering the policy would be a high risk.

 mglogo icon